deathworlders/online/content/books/deathworlders/chapter-41-pyrophytes.md

 "Oh, bloody hell…" Drew sighed to himself.
 Things had been going so peacefully, too.
 On the radio, he asked “Can it wait?
 If I don’t finish my scheduled job it’ll set the repairs back.”

-*"Nah, yeah, I told him that and he said it’s a no-can-do Drew.
+*"Yeah, nah, I told him that and he said it’s a no-can-do Drew.
 I even told him how much it’d cost, and he still said bring you in."* A note of concern crept into Drew M’s voice. *“An’ you know what, if Big Jezza thinks the money can get stuffed then I reckon somethin’s a bit fuckin’ sketchy.”*

 That was putting it mildly.
 Drew carefully backed out of the compartment he’d been welding.
 "I’ll be inside in twenty," he promised.